 With median Vineyard real estate sales exceeding $1m, it is becoming harder than ever for working people to afford stable housing.
 The affordable housing crisis that has been with us for several decade is intensifying.

 The coalition is comprised of broad community representation.
 It’s role is to listen, educate and build Island-wide support for this initiative.

-Please email firstname.lastname@example.org for further information or to join the coalition.
+To learn more, click here, or email email@example.com to join the coalition.